Definition: A secondary dominant is a dominant functioning chord of any major or minor chord in a key other than tonic.

 We already know what the root and quality of the chord highlighted in purple: C# and fully diminished 7th chord.

-We know from our definition of secondary dominants, that a fully diminished seventh chord can function as a secondary dominant (leading tone chord).
+We know from our definition of secondary dominants, that a fully diminished seventh chord can function as a secondary dominant (a leading tone chord).
 In order to function this way, the chord should resolve as a viio in a key – the root of the viio chord would resolve up a half-step to tonic.

 If the C#o7 is viio7 in some key, the root, C#, would resolve up a half-step to D. The chord would be viio7 in the key of D minor.